-2019 is Carowinds third year opening its big festive holiday gates to celebrate the season with Carowinds WinterFest.
+Carowinds is once again opening its big festive holiday gates to celebrate the season with Carowinds WinterFest for 2021.

-This Carolinas’ theme park, invites holiday lovers to bask in the glow of over 5 million lights and sing along with their 12 holiday shows.
-Ride lovers will appreciate that 25 of their rides are open for WinterFest.
-Most rides are for their younger audience but there are several for grown up fans, including Afterburn and Copperhead Strike.
+This Carolinas’ theme park invites holiday lovers to bask in the glow of over 5 million lights and sing along with their 12 holiday shows.
+Ride lovers will appreciate that 23 rides are open for WinterFest.
+Most rides are for their younger audience but there are a few for grown up fans, including Afterburn and Copperhead Strike.

 Here’s our experience, along with everything you need to know to enjoy your time at the park.